planetlabs/draino/README.md

                                  Maximum number of cordoned nodes in the cluster for given labels.
 Example: '2,app,shard' --max-simultaneous-cordon-for-taints=(Value|Value%),keys... ...
                                  Maximum number of cordoned nodes in the cluster for given taints.
+Example: '33%,node' --max-node-replacement-per-hour=2
+                                 Maximum number of nodes per hour for which draino can ask replacement.
-Example: '33%,node' --storage-class-allows-pv-deletion=storageClassName ...
+      --storage-class-allows-pv-deletion=storageClassName ...
                                  Storage class for which persistent volume (and associated claim) deletion is allowed.
 May be specified multiple times.

 Args:
   <node-conditions>  Nodes for which any of these conditions are true will be cordoned and drained.